|

 If you’ve been to my blog before and have read my baby sleep posts, you probably know that I love a Feed-Wake-Sleep schedule.
 This routine was a complete life-saver for me and my daughter.
 It helped my daughter develop healthy sleep patterns and gave me the freedom I needed to flourish as a new mom.

-Sneaking two feedings into your baby’s wake time can help spread apart nursing sessions and give your baby the food he needs to thrive.
+Sneaking two feedings can help spread apart nursing sessions and give your baby the food he needs to thrive.
 For example, my daughter and I nursed immediately after waking (around ten minutes), I changed her diaper, had a short playtime, and then topped her off with a second feeding.
 I started our nap ritual directly afterward but would not allow her to follow asleep at my breast.

 Related Post: How to Get Your Breastfed Baby to Sleep Through the Night